 So, can you teach leadership in a classroom?
 The truth is that real leadership can only be learned by actually leading something.

-Public and private schools can easily institutionalize better leadership development practices by incorporating leadership into mainstream school activities.
-We should foster leadership skills by giving students 10x more leadership opportunities in class itself.
+Schools can institutionalize better leadership development practices by incorporating leadership into mainstream school activities.
+We should foster leadership skills by giving students more leadership opportunities in class itself.

 How to really teach leadership

-It's not hard to understand why you want to know if you can teach leadership in a classroom.
-Teachers could dramatically improve the way they prepare America’s future leaders by making one simple change to their teaching style: appoint clear project managers for group projects.
+Teachers can dramatically improve the way they prepare America’s future leaders by making one simple change to their teaching style: appoint clear project managers for group projects.

-This applies to both large, long-term projects as well as 3-day projects.
-Having clearly designated project management roles will result in:
+This applies to both large, long-term projects as well as single-day projects.
+Having clearly designated project management roles results in:

-- The development of critical skills that will become indispensable as soon as the student finishes school (or college); and
+2. The development of critical skills that are indispensable as soon as the student finishes school (or college); and

-Group project managers will learn to schedule meetings, lead small discussions, delegate responsibilities, create and manage project plans, set deadlines, solve group problems, and develop status reports for periodic meetings with the facilitator (a.k.a. the teacher).
-Appointing a project manager for school projects also helps prevent the usual group project power vacuum, and is much better than asking the group itself to awkwardly select a leader on its own.
+Group project managers learn to schedule meetings, lead small discussions, delegate responsibilities, create and manage project plans, set deadlines, solve group problems, and develop status reports for periodic meetings with the teacher.

 A tool to help improve students' learning

-And if you’re looking for another classroom tool to help with learning outcomes in general, we recommend Brainscape—an adaptive, modern flashcard system that’s the perfect supplement to help solidify students' knowledge on their own.
+If you’re looking for another classroom tool to help with learning outcomes in general, we recommend Brainscape—an adaptive, modern flashcard system that’s the perfect supplement to help solidify students' knowledge on their own.
+Our AI toolbox allows teachers and students to make flashcards from your study materials in minutes.

 In other words, Brainscape helps you "outsource" the "knowledge acquisition" part of your curriculum, so students can study on their OWN time.
-This helps free up more class time for collaborative activities that can improve students' leadership skills.
+This helps free up more class time for collaborative activities that build leadership skills.

 We've also put together an in-depth guide on how to optimize your students' knowledge retention after years of primary research from academic sources and educators using our learning platform.
 Check it out, and best of luck with this semester!